Leah

 What does the name Leah mean?

 Leah is a Hebrew name meaning "Weary, Meadow."
-Leah is a gentle Hebrew name meaning "weary" or, in Assyrian origins, "ruler."
-In the Bible, Leah was Jacob's first wife.
+Leah is a charming name of Hebrew origin, meaning 'weary' or 'meadow.'
+A notable figure with this name is Leah Remini, an American actress known for her role in the television series 'The King of Queens.
 It's a beautiful choice for parents who value hebrew heritage and meaningful names.

 Is Leah a popular baby name?